kyamagu/skia-python/README.m116.md

 * [SkSVGDOM::renderNode() is not exposed in python](https://github.com/kyamagu/skia-python/issues/192)
 * [three-args contructor to SkMemoryStream not exposed.](https://github.com/kyamagu/skia-python/issues/194)

-The SVG mododule left experimental in `m88` upstream.
+The SVG module left experimental in `m88` upstream.
 It has received many improvements since.

 Some COLRv1-related Skia internals from upstream's on-going effort in this area are also exposed for access.
 This experimental functionality is available to